 Computer In the Fourth Grade, the students meet in the Computer Lab for two periods each week.
 They learn new hardware and software terms.
 They work on their word processing and power point skills in Google Drive.
 They learn and practice concepts in coding, and eventually create their own programs using Scratch.
 Finally, they work on their typing skills to become faster and more efficient computer users.
-The children will not go to the Computer Lab this year due to COVID-19.
-Computer classes will be taught in the Homeroom classes.
-Chromebooks will be given to each child to use during the Computer class.

 Physical Education The Fourth Grade Physical Education Program continues to provide students with opportunities for participation in a variety of activities through sequential instruction and movement experiences.
 Their physical development will be enhanced by a well-monitored fitness program.
 There will be more emphasis placed on specialized skills and sports activities.
-The students in Grade Four will participate in a swimming program at the AquaCenter at Asphalt Green.
-The students will be given swimming lessons one trimester during the year.
 All these approaches will be positive to encourage a lifelong appreciation for physical fitness.
-Swimming classes are canceled this year due to COVID-19.
-We will have a modified Physical Education Program.